 Bring the children along to meet the characters from three heartwarming tales by bestselling children's author Onjali Raúf: The Boy at the Back of the Class; The Night Bus Hero; and The Letter With the Golden Stamp.
 Suitable for age 7–11.

 Children under 12 must be accompanied by an adult at all times.
-Accompanying adults need to purchase a ticket for this event.
+All attendees need to purchase a ticket for this event, both adults and children.

 Emily Ann Davison will host a mindfulness story time, sharing her book Every Bunny is a Yoga Bunny.
 Follow Yo-Yo’s journey and discover how we can all breathe, stretch and find calm.
 Children can join in with yoga moves and calming mindfulness activities.
 Age 3+

 Children under 12 must be accompanied by an adult at all times.
-Accompanying adults need to reserve a ticket for this event.
+Accompanying adults and children all need a reserved ticket for this event.

 The story of a young Syrian refugee woman who lives in Shatila, one of the world's oldest refugee camps, told by Meike Ziervogel, co-founder of an NGO for refugees in the Middle East.
 Meike talks to Daniel Hahn about how her writing draws on experience of working with displaced persons, and her own past.